redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

     - kind: clairpostgres
       managed: true
   configBundleSecret: config-bundle-secret
 ```

+5. Once quay is up open the quay regsitry url via route created.
+6. Create an org name `rhdh-demo`
+7. Create an application and generate bearer token.

 # Source Control System and Identity Provider setup
 > ❗This is the most important integration required by Developer Hub!